hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 This design provides a reusable pattern for arbitrary properties in data structures defined in Grid smart contracts.
-Providing a common language across all data structures built with the schemas will allow for the creation of a common set of tools, such as REST APIs and Sawtooth State Delta Export.
+Providing a common language across all data structures built with the schemas will allow for the creation of a common set of tools, such as REST APIs and Sawtooth state delta export.

 Alternatively, the reusable components could be implemented at the message level, but this provides little in the way of pre-defined primitives.
 They